 The manuscript would also benefit from a deeper discussion of when and why these methods would be used in perceptual frameworks, and how they may be useful for auditory research more specifically.
 I am not sure many perceptual psychologists who study auditory domains would be convinced by the arguments made - mostly because they need more theoretical backing.
 I just think a stronger justification is warranted and would only strengthen the manuscript.

-These two points are valid and gave us guidance on how to justify and provide context for the analyses we used.
+We agree with these two points and they gave us guidance on how to justify and provide context for the analyses we used.
 Please see our response above for how we have addressed this.

 Another point, I am not sure that "cognitive music listening space" is really describing what it is that the authors are doing.
 Are the authors really describing cognition or are they describing an aspect of cognition.
 The authors even discuss how semantic space in one's cognitive system may be shaping the words and interpretations the participants were using to categorize the musical stimuli.
 I think the authors should consider the implications of describing their task as cognitive, when I am not sure it truly is.
 Or they need to make a very clear argument for why "cognitive" is better than something else.